robenkleene/thwomp/README.md

 - Prominent pitch envelope for creating kick drums.
 - No sustain or release, because those aren't features of percussive instruments.

-Thwomp's interface is designed to be transparent and predictable.
-Every parameter is labeled with its [unit type](https://en.wikipedia.org/wiki/Unit_of_measurement).
+Thwomp's interface is designed to be transparent and predictable, e.g., every parameter is labeled with its [unit type](https://en.wikipedia.org/wiki/Unit_of_measurement).

 ## Installation

 ### Installing in Ableton Live

-Drag `max-for-live/instruments/Thwomp.amxd` to the `User Library` (e.g., under `User Library/Presets/Instruments/Max Instrument/`).
+Drag `Thwomp/Thwomp.amxd` to the `User Library` (e.g., under `User Library/Presets/Instruments/Max Instrument/`).

 ### Installing in Ableton Push standalone mode

 1. Launch Push in standalone mode
 2. In Live's sidebar, select `Places > Push`
-3. Drag `max-for-live/instruments/Thwomp.amxd` to `Places > Push > User Library` (e.g., under `User Library/Presets/Instruments/Max Instrument/` [note that in the Push Use Library this folder is *not* create by default like it is in the Live User Library]).
+3. Drag `Thwomp/Thwomp.amxd` to `Places > Push > User Library` (e.g., under `User Library/Presets/Instruments/Max Instrument/` [note that in the Push Use Library this folder is *not* create by default like it is in the Live User Library]).

 ### Using the Device on Push